 Profile: Federal National Mortgage Association (FNMFO.PK)

-Single-Family business includes mortgage securitizations, mortgage acquisitions, credit risk management and credit loss management.
-Single-Family business works with the Company's lender customers to provide funds to the mortgage market by securitizing single-family mortgage loans into Fannie Mae MBS.
-Its Single-Family business also works with its Capital Markets group to facilitate the purchase of single-family mortgage loans for the Company's mortgage portfolio.
-Fannie Mae's Single-Family business prices and manages the credit risk on its single-family guaranty book of business, which consists of single-family mortgage loans underlying Fannie Mae MBS and single-family loans held in its mortgage portfolio.
-Single-Family business and Capital Markets group securitize and purchase primarily single-family fixed-rate or adjustable-rate, first lien mortgage loans, or mortgage-related securities backed by these types of loans.
+The Company’s Single-Family business includes mortgage securitizations mortgage acquisitions credit risk management and credit loss management.
+Single-Family business works with the Company's lender customers to provide funds to the mortgage market by securitizing Single-family mortgage loans into Fannie Mae MBS.
+Its Single-Family business also works with its Capital Markets group to facilitate the purchase of Single-family mortgage loans for the Company's mortgage portfolio.
+Fannie Mae's Single-Family business prices and manages the credit risk on its Single-family guaranty book of business, which consists of Single-family mortgage loans underlying Fannie Mae MBS and Single-family loans held in its mortgage portfolio.
+Single-family business and Capital Markets group securitize and purchase primarily Single-family fixed rate or adjustable rate first lien mortgage loans or mortgage related securities backed by these types of loans.

-The Company securitizes or purchases loans insured by Federal Housing Administration (FHA), loans guaranteed by the Department of Veterans Affairs (VA), and loans guaranteed by the Rural Development Housing and Community Facilities Program of the Department of Agriculture, manufactured housing loans, reverse mortgage loans, multifamily mortgage loans, subordinate lien mortgage loans and other mortgage-related securities.
-Its Single-Family business securitizes single-family mortgage loans and issues single-class Fannie Mae MBS.
-Fannie Mae's Single-Family business securitizes loans solely in lender swap transactions, in which lenders deliver pools of mortgage loans to the Company, which are placed immediately in a trust, in exchange for Fannie Mae MBS backed by these loans.
-Generally, the servicing of the mortgage loans held in its mortgage portfolio or that backs its Fannie Mae MBS is performed by mortgage servicers on the Company's behalf.
-Lenders who sell single-family mortgage loans to Fannie Mae service these loans for the Company.
-For loans it owns or guarantees, the lender or servicer must obtain its approval before selling servicing rights to another servicer.
+The Company securitizes or purchases loans insured by Federal Housing Administration (FHA) loans guaranteed by the Department of Veterans Affairs (VA) and loans guaranteed by the Rural Development Housing and Community Facilities Program of the Department of Agriculture manufactured housing loans reverse mortgage loans Multifamily mortgage loans subordinate lien mortgage loans and other mortgage related securities.
+Its Single-family business securitizes Single-family mortgage loans and issues Single class Fannie Mae MBS.
+Fannie Mae's Single-family business securitizes loans solely in lender swap transactions in which lenders deliver pools of mortgage loans to the Company, which are placed immediately in a trust in exchange for Fannie Mae MBS backed by these loans.
+Generally the servicing of the mortgage loans held in its mortgage portfolio or that backs its Fannie Mae MBS is performed by mortgage servicers on the Company's behalf.
+For loans it owns or guarantees the lender or servicer must obtain its approval before selling servicing rights to another servicer.

-Capital Markets group's primary business activities include mortgage and other investments, mortgage securitizations, structured mortgage securitizations and other customer services, and interest rate risk management.
-Capital Markets group manages the Company's investment activity in mortgage-related assets and other interest-earning, non-mortgage investments.
+The Company’s Capital Markets group's primary business activities include mortgage and other investments mortgage securitizations structured mortgage securitizations and other customer services and interest rate risk management.
+Capital Markets group manages the Company's investment activity in mortgage related assets and other interest earning nonmortgage investments.
 It funds its investments primarily through proceeds the Company receives from the issuance of debt securities in the domestic and international capital markets.
 Its business activity is focused on making short-term use of its balance sheet rather than long-term investments.
-Activities Fannie Mae is undertaking to provide liquidity to the mortgage market include whole loan conduit, early funding, real estate mortgage investment conduit (REMICs) and other structured securitizations and dollar roll transactions.
-Whole loan conduit activities include its purchase of both single-family and multifamily loans principally for the purpose of securitizing them.
-During the year ended December 31, 2010, it was engaged in dollar roll activity.
-A dollar roll transaction is a commitment to purchase a mortgage-related security with a concurrent agreement to re-sell a similar security at a later date or vice versa.
+Activities Fannie Mae is undertaking to provide liquidity to the mortgage market include whole loan conduit early funding real estate mortgage investment conduit (REMICs) and other structured securitizations and dollar roll transactions.
+Whole loan conduit activities include its purchase of both Single-family and Multifamily loans principally for the purpose of securitizing them.

-Fannie Mae's Capital Markets group is engaged in issuing both single-class and multi-class Fannie Mae MBS through both portfolio securitizations and structured securitizations involving third party assets.
-Its Capital Markets group creates single-class and multi-class Fannie Mae MBS from mortgage-related assets held in its mortgage portfolio.
-Fannie Mae’s Capital Markets group may sell these Fannie Mae MBS into the secondary market or may retain the Fannie Mae MBS in its investment portfolio.
-The Company's Capital Markets group creates single-class and multi-class structured Fannie Mae MBS, for its lender customers or securities dealer customers, in exchange for a transaction fee.
-The Company's Capital Markets group provides its lender customers and their affiliates with services that include offering to purchase a range of mortgage assets, including non-standard mortgage loan products; segregating customer portfolios to obtain optimal pricing for their mortgage loans, and assisting customers with hedging their mortgage business.
+Fannie Mae's Capital Markets group is engaged in issuing both single class and multiclass Fannie Mae MBS through both portfolio securitizations and structured securitizations involving third-party assets.
+Its Capital Markets group creates single class and multiclass Fannie Mae MBS from mortgage related assets held in its mortgage portfolio.
+The Company's Capital Markets group creates single class and multiclass structured Fannie Mae MBS for its lender customers or securities dealer customers in exchange for a transaction fee.
+The Company's Capital Markets group provides its lender customers and their affiliates with services that include offering to purchase a range of mortgage assets, including non-standard mortgage loan products; segregating customer portfolios to obtain optimal pricing for their mortgage loans and assisting customers with hedging their mortgage business.

-The Company competes with Freddie Mac, FHA and Ginnie Mae.
+The Company competes with Freddie Mac, FHA, the VA and Ginnie Mae.